zenorocha/zenorocha.com/_posts/2014-05-04-why-we-created-webcomponentsorg.md

 <!-- more -->

-As time passed by, more and more people started to get really excited about it and [Eric Bieldman](https://twitter.com/ebidel) was doing a great job highlighting all these [community content around Web Components in a Gist](https://gist.github.com/ebidel/6314025).
+As time passed by, more and more people started to get really excited about it and [Eric Bidelman](https://twitter.com/ebidel) was doing a great job highlighting all these [community content around Web Components in a Gist](https://gist.github.com/ebidel/6314025).

 However, we believed that for Web Components to truly succeed, it was important that web developers strive to make their components interoperable among frameworks and easily discoverable.
 Polymer was doing well in the role of pioneering and evangelizing those best practices, but it was becoming clear that formalizing them in a more neutral place will be strategically important.

 ## Getting our hands dirty

-We were a bunch of developers with limited resources, so we started to develop yourselfs.
+We were a bunch of developers with limited resources, so we started to develop ourselfs.
 First, [Addy Osmani](https://twitter.com/addyosmani) put together something simple based on the setup over on [yeoman.io](http://yeoman.io/) using [Jekyll](http://jekyllrb.com/) and [Redcarpet](https://github.com/vmg/redcarpet).
 The idea was a compiled wiki that anyone could come in and edit but members of the site team needed to approve the changes in order for them to go live.

 ![Pre-alpha Version](/assets/img/posts/wcorg-prealpha.jpg)